The Year of Spectacular Men: Release

 The Year of Spectacular Men held its world premiere at the LA Film Festival on June 16, 2017, under the "LA Muse" section.
 It also had its screenings at the Twin Cities Film Fest, the LA Femme Film Festival and the 20th-anniversary edition of the SCAD Savannah Film Festival in October 2017, and at the Napa Valley Film Festival in November 2017.

 In January 2018, MarVista Entertainment acquired distribution rights to the film.
-The film is scheduled to be released on June 15, 2018.
+The film was scheduled to be released on June 15, 2018.
 It was released in theaters, on digital HD and through video-on-demand services on June 15, 2018.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 65%, based on 31 reviews, and an average rating of 6/10.
-The site's consensus states; "Lea Thompson proves as capable behind the camera as her daughters are before it in [the film], though its charming sensibilities are at times overshadowed by an inconsistent script."
+The site's consensus states, "Lea Thompson proves as capable behind the camera as her daughters are before it in [the film], though its charming sensibilities are at times overshadowed by an inconsistent script."
 On Metacritic, the film has a weighted average score of 60 out of 100, based on eight critics, indicating "mixed or average reviews".

 Sheri Linden of The Hollywood Reporter described the film as "smart and vivacious when it isn't trying too hard" and added "for the twentysomethings with whom the movie is sure to click, the sarcastic jabs at such easy targets as health-conscious New Age types might feel fresh rather than strained.
 But even with the screenplay's sometimes screechy missteps, the Deutch duo hold the screen with charm and intelligence to spare".
 Scott Menzel of We Live Entertainment wrote that "Madelyn Deutch, Zoey Deutch, and Lea Thompson are a triple threat in this quarter life crisis tale that deserves your attention".